 Panelists: Sea Mason (Writer, Artist, Community Organizer), Emily Lai (Interim Executive Director, Momenum Alliance), Donovan Smith (Founder/Creative Director/Visionary, Ignorant/Reflections), and Shanice Clarke (Program Coordinator, Portland State University Pan-African Community Student Center and Founder, Aboriginal Scents).

 Like Dr. King, SEEDS recognizes the power of community engagement.
 MLK day of Community Engagement honors his legacy by transforming the day off to a day ON–a day that brings to life our shared mission to build mutually beneficial relationships within the community to foster sustainable and positive change, and to develop tools for self-reflection and passion for lifelong community engagement.
 We hope that you will join us!

 About the Day

-Each year on the third Monday of January, schools, federal offices, post offices, and banks across America close as we celebrate the birth, the life, and the dream of the Rev. Dr. Martin Luther King, Jr. It is a time for the nation to remember the injustices that Dr. King stood against, but more importantly the basic rights he stood for: equality, freedom, and dignity of all races and peoples.
-Dr. King furthered his cause in a spirit of nonviolence that took the world by storm.
+Each year on the third Monday of January, schools, federal offices, post offices, and banks across America close as we celebrate the birth, the life, and the dream of the Rev. Dr. Martin Luther King, Jr. It is a time for the nation to remember the injustices that Dr. King stood against and the rights he stood for: equity, freedom, and dignity.
+Dr. King furthered his cause through nonviolent direct action protest.

 Following the rally, students were transported to one of 50 project sites around Portland.
 The projects were planned with the assistance of Hands On Greater Portland and the United Way of the Columbia-Willamette.
 The various projects include refurbishing schools, non-profit organizations, and community centers.
 Many community organizations will also use the day to sign up mentors and tutors for the coming year, and to encourage youth to make a pledge of non-violence.